k5iogura/ImageNet_Utils/README.1k.md

  $ ./make_trainval.sh
 ```

-see and check train.txt valid.txt which include URLs of target images to use training.
+see and check train.txt valid.txt which include file paths of target images to use training.
 its are sorted and splited to 5k validation images and about 1M training images.

 ## Results